- Canva And Sydney Gay And Lesbian Mardi Gras Unite To Shine A Light On Pride

 As another exciting step in our journey of celebrating and supporting diversity across the globe, we’re thrilled to announce Canva’s three-year partnership with Sydney Gay and Lesbian Mardi Gras and Sydney WorldPride.

 At Fair Day, we’ll unveil the Canva Drag and Drop Studio, inviting everyone to pose for a photo solo or with friends.
-For every photo taken, we’ll also be donating to our nonprofit partner, Out for Australia, an organization that champions authenticity in the workplace, empowering Australia’s LGBTQIA+ students and young professionals to thrive.
+For every photo taken, we’ll also be donating to our nonprofit partner, Out for Australia(opens in a new tab or window), an organization that champions authenticity in the workplace, empowering Australia’s LGBTQIA+ students and young professionals to thrive.

 Our commitment to diversity and inclusion